-Inside: This post was originally published 2 years ago, my daughter is now 6 and scored highest on all standardized tests in her entire class… even without formal preschool learning.
+Inside: This post was originally published 2 years ago, my daughter is now 6 and scored above grade level on all standardized tests in her entire class… even without formal preschool learning.
 I didn’t write this to convince anyone not to send their kids to preschool, but to offer my own perspective and opinions for those who are wavering in their decision and need some encouragement that, perhaps, they aren’t the only ones.
-Post contains affiliate links.

 From Kindergarten to Senior Year, kids will spend around 11,700 hours in school.
 And that’s a conservative estimate.